 Grantees funded through this NOFO are required to submit in the format required by the Grantor, at least on a quarterly basis, the PPR and PFR electronically to their assigned grant manager.
 The first of such reports shall cover the first three months after the award begins.
 Pursuant to 2 CFR 200.328, Periodic Financial Reports shall be submitted no later than 30 calendar days following the period covered by the report.
 Pursuant to 2 CFR 200.329, Periodic Performance Reports shall be submitted no later than 30 calendar days following the period covered by the report.
+Pursuant to 2 CFR 200.329, Periodic Performance Reports shall be submitted no later than 30 calendar days following the period covered by the report.
 Any additional reporting requirements will be disclosed in the NOSA.
-Grantees are required within 45 calendar days following the end of the period of performance to submit a final closeout report in the format required by the Grantor (See 2 CFR 200.344).
-DCEO requires the Periodic Financial Report (PFR), outlined above, to be submitted with expenses on a monthly basis.
+Grantees are required within 45 calendar days following the end of the period of performance tosubmit a final closeout report in the format required by the Grantor (See 2 CFR 200.344).